carolynvs/carolynvanslyck.com/_posts/2017-10-18-docker-or-gtfo.md

 I found this very nice Docker image, [jlesage/handbrake](https://hub.docker.com/r/jlesage/handbrake/), capable of operating in either GUI or CLI mode.
 Plus it could even watch a directory for files to transcode!
-This was a nice stepping stone from running HandBrake in a GUI to running it in Docker.
+This was the perfect stepping stone from running HandBrake in a GUI to running it in Docker.

 In no time, I figured out how to load my Tivo-friendly HandBrake settings into the